Might there be a diminishing return, when it comes to incorporating high impact techniques into the learning environments we create?

 The last rational I have for not giving out study guides is that it is better for students to make their own.
 I DO give them page ranges to guide their studying, to help them eliminate material I am not going to cover nor test them on.
 But I don’t give them practice essay questions above and beyond all the active work they’ve already done.
 It seems like doing so is overkill on my part.

 What do students think about all this?

 Perhaps the greatest complaint students make though has to do with reading/summarizing/planning/observing before we cover it in class.
-The “just in time” model I’ve created wherein students do some work on their own first (whether RA or Observation, “It’s a starting point, not an ending point,” my constant refrain), before class lecture, then I plan lecture/discussion/quizzes based on their mistakes makes students incredibly uncomfortable.
+The “just in time” model I’ve created wherein students do some work on their own first (whether RA or Observation, “It’s a starting point, not an ending point,” my constant refrain), before class lecture, then I plan lecture/discussion/quizzes based on where they appear to need the most help makes students incredibly uncomfortable.
 While I see the academic benefits of the discomfort — they really are learning more and learning it more deeply — the emotional labor necessary to get it to that point is deeply exhausting.

 How much is enough?
 Does it seem to matter?

 Some students do actually see the benefits though.
 And even more remark, after the fact (as in mid-way through the next semester), that they realize how beneficial the RA’s were for them.
 However many students are resentful of all the extra work.
 Many students complain that my classes are far too difficult.
 Their gratitude comes later, after they’ve vented on their course evals and grumbled to anyone who will listen.